jjabakker/GlycoPaint-Pipeline/doc/Code_documentation.md

 ## The mechanism

 When the user makes changes to the data, the `recording_changed` flag is set in the software to indicate that data needs to be saved.
-The value of this flag is inspected when the user either selects a new recording or exists the Viewer.
+The value of this flag is inspected when the user either selects a new recording or exits the Viewer.
-If saving actually takes place, depends on the state of the `Save` flag: `Always Save` (to be certain that no changes get lost), `Never Save` (if the user just wants to inspect data), `Ask to Save` (default).
+If saving takes place, depends on the state of the `Save` flag: `Always Save` (to be certain that no changes get lost), `Never Save` (if the user just wants to inspect data), `Ask to Save` (default).

 ### Saving when changing recording